Space-Axolotl/Event-Horizon/content/2. Game mechanics/Ship Roles.md

 As an engineer, you have the following actions available to you:

 **_Directing Power_:** You can use your action to deactivate the shield and direct its power elsewhere: either to the impulse engines or into one of the ship’s weapons.
 If you invest the power in the ship’s engines, the ship’s movement speed increases by half until the beginning of your next turn.
 If you invest the power in one of the ship’s weapons, a gunner can make one additional attack using that weapon when they take the Open Fire action.
 Alternatively, you can draw power from the ship’s weapons and invest it in the ship's shields.
-When you do so, until the beginning of your next turn, the ship's shields “Always make sure you have a William or a Willy on your crew.” — Lightweight, nautilid sepulcher knight, gunner, and self-cover two of its consecutive sides, instead of only one, and it regains all of its shield points at the beginning of the initiative order, instead of only half.
+When you do so, until the beginning of your next turn, the ship's shields cover two of its consecutive sides, instead of only one, and it regains all of its shield points at the beginning of the initiative order, instead of only half.
 In exchange, each gunner makes one weapon attack fewer than normal when they take the Open Fire action.

 **_Overcharge_:** If you are a spellcaster, you can use your action to expend a spell slot with a level greater than or equal to the Dark Matter engine's class to overcharge the engine.
 The shield recharges completely, and until the beginning of your next turn, power is invested in the ship’s engines (increasing the ship’s movement speed by half) and every gun (allowing each gunner to make one additional attack using that weapon when they take the Open Fire action on their turn).
 Once you use this ability, you can’t use it again for 1 minute.

 **_System Repair_:** You can use your action to repair a ship system or weapon that has 0 hit points and is deactivated.
 When you do so, make a DC 15 Intelligence (Technology) check.
 On a success, the system or weapon regains 1 mega hit point and reactivates at the beginning of your next turn.

 **_Void Jump_:** You can begin the charging process for a void jump.
 Once a Dark Matter engine has begun to charge, it will jump in 1 minute.
 No intervention can stop or slow this process; once it is begun, nothing short of destroying the ship can interrupt the jump.
-The pilot is responsible for guiding the ship on the jump itself and rolls on the Blind Jump table when the jump begins
+The pilot is responsible for guiding the ship on the jump itself and rolls on the Blind Jump table when the jump begins.
+WIP THIS HAS TO CHANGE TO BE CONCENTRATION SO PPL CAN DROP THE VOID JUMP ON ESCAPING SHIPS

 ## Gunner
 Acquiring targets and calculating ranges, you fire the shipboard weapons on hostile targets.
 Many ship weapons don't have any facing rules, but those which do are normally mounted to the front or to one of the sides of the ship.
 If a weapon has the Facing property, it can only be fired in a 90-degree cone in the direction in which it was mounted.
 While you are in the Gunner role, you can only operate one of the ship’s weapons at a time.
 You can use a bonus action on your turn to switch between weapons.
 You add your proficiency bonus and Dexterity modifier to an attack roll you make with a ship’s weapon, but you don't add any ability modifier to the weapon’s damage rolls.
 Weapon entries in the Example Ships section include an example attack bonus, to be used only if the GM controls the ship as an NPC.